Stuck in the UK, I’m going to Nottingham for a weekend to visit a friend and their German Shepherd puppy.

-The room on the other hand, is compact, dated and dysfunctional just as I had imagined…
+The room on the hand, is compact, dated and dysfunctional just as I had imagined…

 As you can tell from the little fan on the desk, the room is not air-conditioned.
 Fortunately the two days I stay here aren’t really warm so I didn’t suffer.